AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

 `Multicloud Peering <http://docs.aviatrix.com/HowTos/peering_faq.html>`_

 The Aviatrix Controller provides a single pane of glass for all your network connectivity tasks.
-Once you have a Controller instance launched in a VPC, you can start building a Transit Network, remote user VPN, or multi-cloud peering, etc.

-To learn about all the Aviatrix use cases, read the `Aviatrix overview. <http://docs.aviatrix.com/StartUpGuides/aviatrix_overview.html>`_
+The first thing you need to do is to launch the Controller instance.

 In this guide, we'll walk you through the first 4 steps.
 By the end, you'll be ready for your first use case.